Ketul654/kafka-schema-registry-v2/README.md

 ## About

-This has samples of kafka producers and consumers with schema registry.
+This has samples of kafka producers and consumers with avro schema v2.

 This is developed using java 8, avro 1.10.1, kafka 2.7.0, confluent 5.3.0, and docker 20.10.2 on Mac.